ASCHEET/MechaCar_Statistical_Analysis/README.md

 ### Hypothesis

- - Null Hypothisis: Cost of ownership of AutosRU is less than competition
+ - Null Hypothesis: Cost of ownership of AutosRU is less than competition

 ### Statistical Test
 Linear regression and T-tests on various components and pricing would be beneficial in certain design criteria.